- Form 1098-T Information

 - Have been in the United States long enough to file taxes as a resident for federal tax purposes

-Only students in these categories above can claim education tax credits and use the 1098-T. If you are an international student, the University will not file a 1098-T form on your behalf unless you have an individual taxpayer identification number (ITIN) or social security number (SSN) on your student record.
+Only students in these categories above can claim tax deductions or education tax credits and use the 1098-T. If you are an international student, the University will not file a 1098-T form on your behalf unless you have an individual taxpayer identification number (ITIN) or SSN on your student record.
+The deadline to provide the identification number or social security number is Jan.
+15. Please complete Parts I and III (enter your 10-digit PID under “Tuition account number” in Part III) of the IRS form available online at http://www.irs.gov/pub/irs-pdf/fw9s.pdf and return it to the Office of the University Registrar in person, by fax or by mail, using the following contact information:

 Please access your account history in the ConnectCarolina Student Center to obtain a record of your payment information.
 The University has chosen to report the “Total Amounts Billed” to you during the tax year (Box 2), so you will need your payment information from the ConnectCarolina Student Center in order to calculate your tax credit or deduction.